How to stay safe online

-More hacking attacks occur than ever before, how do you stay safe online?
-Our latest post covers everything you need to know about good password management practice, back up processes and tips to help keep your data safe from hackers, bots and spammers.11th November 2020
+How do you stay safe online?
+Our latest post covers everything you need to know about passwords, back ups and tips to help keep your data safe from hackers, bots and spammers.

 Whether you realise it or not, your website is likely to be under attack as you read this.
 While this may not be cause for panic, on today’s web there is an almost infinite number of bots, fraudsters and spammers using all manner of hacking, spamming and scraping tools to harvest as much data from your site as possible.